ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

 ``.plt``
     This section holds the procedure linkage table.
-    See “Procedure Linkage Table” the processor supplement for more information.
+    See the psABI supplement for more information.

 ``.preinit_array``
     This section holds an array of function pointers that contributes